 Covered Services include Maternity Care for the covered Spouse of an Employee.
-Maternity benefits are not provided for Dependent children (including adults who are covered as Dependent children).
 Covered Services include prenatal and postpartum visits as well as delivery and routine newborn nursery care.
 Routine newborn nursery care is part of the mother's maternity benefits.
 The newborn pediatrician visit in the Hospital is covered In-Network.
 Should the newborn require other than routine nursery care, the baby will be admitted to the Hospital in his or her own name (see "Enrollment Requirements" and "Special Enrollment Rights" to add coverage for a newborn).